Anuradha Kapur: Career

 In July 2007, Kapur was appointed director of NSD for a five-year term, later extended by a year up to July 2013.
 She was also Chief of the NSD Repertory Company.
 Currently she is visiting professor at the School of Culture and Creative Expressions, Ambedkar University Delhi.

 Kapur has taught in several institutions in India and abroad.
 During 2016–2017, she was Fellow at Freie Universitat, Berlin.

+Kapur is a Trustee of the Sher-Gil Sundaram Arts Foundation.

 Work

 A distinguishing feature of Kapur's work as a director has been its open and interactive nature.
 She has worked extensively in collaboration with visual and video artists and filmmakers.
 Some of the people she has worked with are Arpita Singh, Bhupen Khakhar, Madhusree Dutta, Nalini Malani, Nilima Sheikh and Vivan Sundaram.
 She is one of the founding members of Vivadi, a working group of painters, musicians, writers and theatre practitioners.
 "Porous borders between art forms", according to Kapur, take the work "to a level where meanings emerge in multitudes."

 Most recently, Kapur has ventured into a new genre - opera - with an international team assisting her in the production "Daughters", staged in Delhi in January 2020.

-Kapur's most recent international collaboration is a India-South Africa co-production of Othello, slated for 2023.
+Kapur's most recent international collaboration is an India-South Africa co-production of Othello, slated for 2023.